Qanta Ahmed: Views on Islam and Islamism

 In 2018, she defended Boris Johnson over his comments regarding the burqa and niqāb.
 She stated "I am fully supportive of Boris Johnson’s rejection of the niqab.
 And I wonder how many of the former Foreign Secretary’s critics understand my religion, what this form of dress represents and the subjugation it implies."

-In 2019, Ahmed criticized US Congresswoman Ilhan Omar for her comments on the 9/11 attacks in which Omar commented “CAIR was founded after 9/11 because they recognized that some people did something, and that all of us were starting to lose access to our civil liberties.”
+In 2019, Ahmed criticized US Congresswoman Ilhan Omar for her comments on the 9/11 attacks in which Omar said “CAIR [Council on American–Islamic Relations] was founded after 9/11 because they recognized that some people did something, and that all of us were starting to lose access to our civil liberties.”
 Ahmed described Omar's statement as an insult to both Muslims and the victims of 9/11.
-She furthermore disputed the factual accuracy of Omar's assertion about the foundation of CAIR, disputed her claims that Muslims in the US have been subjected to government sponsored discrimination and concluded by stating "Omar should be honest.
+She furthermore disputed the factual accuracy of Omar's assertion about the foundation of CAIR, disputed her claims that Muslims in the US have been subjected to government-sponsored discrimination and concluded by stating "Omar should be honest.
 There is no escaping the fact that the atrocities of 9/11 were not simply committed by some people.
 Islamist jihadists were responsible and they came from within the Muslim fold."

 Ahmed has also critiqued the term "Islamophobia," arguing that it has become a "shield for jihadis" and that the term should not be used in hate crime legislation in Western societies as it enables Islamists to exploit it.
 When discussing physical and verbal attacks against Muslims such as the Christchurch mosque attack and comments made by Australian senator Fraser Anning, Ahmed stated "This kind of bigotry is not hard to recognise or condemn.
 Nor does it require a new law.
 All of this matters because, while we’re getting better at thwarting terrorist attacks, we’re still fighting their ideological underpinning.
 As a secular pluralistic democracy, we have weapons: intellectual scrutiny, critical thinking and above all the insight to command the language of this war of ideas.
 And to use the word Islamophobia when talking about anti-Muslim xenophobia is to use the vocabulary and adopt the rulebook of the Islamists who wish to obfuscate their intent."